bufferapp/BufferSwiftKit/README.md

 ## Demo porject

-To use the demo project you just have to open it:
+To use the demo project you just have to open:

 ```
 open Demo/BufferSwiftKit\ Demo.xcworkspace
 ```

+And run it with cmd+r.
+The app will prompt for the Buffer APi token once.

-And add the token string in the AppDelegate file.
+In case you want to provide the API token programmatically you can do that inside the AppDelegate file.
 The line to change will look like this:

 ```
  AuthManager.sharedManager.accessToken = "Insert token here"
 ```

-After that the demo project should be able to run :)

 ## Features